 From the recreational perspective, the general area is perhaps the best birdwatching, flats fishing, and DIY coastal fishing location in the country, and an exceptional kayaking, paddleboarding, and kiteboard setting, and the tourism potential and benefit to the South Caicos economy is likely great.

-Another area of environmental concern in the Turks and Caicos is water quality, both of marine and fresh water lenses.
+Another area of environmental concern in the Turks and Caicos is water quality, both of marine and freshwater lenses.

 In the Turks and Caicos, most water quality data pertains to the marine environment, rather than the limited fresh and brackish water lenses found on some of the islands.
-Eutrophication appears to be increasing at few select spots in the county, particularly at a few sheltered spots along the northern coast of Providenciales, including directly west of the popular Bight Reef (Coral Gardens) beach snorkeling site.
+Eutrophication appears to be increasing at a few select spots in the county, particularly at a few sheltered spots along the northern coast of Providenciales, including directly west of the popular Bight Reef (Coral Gardens) beach snorkeling site.
 This effect may be caused by enriched sewage and landscaping water runoff from development.

 Another point of contention is dredging, and its impacts on reefs, seagrass beds, and marine life.
 The Turks and Caicos over the years has seen a significant variance in what types of coastal engineering works are granted approval, and project approvals are likely impacted by changes in government administrations and public sentiment.